 How right they were and how edifying an experience like Phantasy Star Online was, back then.

-5. Soul Calibur (developed by Project Soul, published by Namco 1999)
+5. Soul Calibur (developed by Project Soul, published by Namco in 1999)

 Namco’s Soul Calibur is a weapons-based fighting game that puts as much of a premium on tight gameplay, as it does flash and bang.
 A gorgeous game that really pushes the Dreamcast graphically, Soul Calibur is, above all, an amazingly addictive title – especially when played with friends.